bcgov/EPIC.docgen/README.md

 6. Run your Flask app using the Flask CLI:
     - python -m flask run -p 5000
+7. You can debug the api in vs code or cursor using the launch.json settings in teh .vscode folder.
+Make sure the paths are correct in the setttings

 ## Front End Setup